The Turnpike, UK

 2020 - 2021

-Walk 1 : Creative Walking : (Turnpike to Pennington Flash Loop) bringing fresh perspectives and a sensory approach to walking.
+Walk 1 : (Turnpike to Pennington Flash Loop) bringing fresh perspectives and a sensory approach to walking.

-Walk 2 : Socially Engaged Exploration : (Turnpike to Bridgewater Canal Loop) to discuss current social issues afftecting Leigh, such as safety in public spaces, threat to green spaces and gentrification.
+Walk 2 : (Turnpike to Bridgewater Canal Loop) to discuss current social issues afftecting Leigh, such as safety in public spaces, threat to green spaces, wildlife conservation and gentrification.

-Walk 3 : Post-industrial Futures : (Turnpike to Bickershaw Loop) linking the mining heritage to current re-wilding efforts being made by volunteers looking after Bickershaw Country Park.
-Whilst sharing conversation prompts such as : the role of workers unions, how do we create community? and civic responsibility vs grass roots activity.
+Walk 3 : (Turnpike to Bickershaw Country Park Loop) linking the mining heritage to current re-wilding efforts being made by volunteers looking after Bickershaw Country Park.
+Including conversation prompts such as : the role of workers unions, multi-species communities and civic responsibility vs grass roots activity.

 References & Reading: